lmweber/lmweber.github.io/pages/research.md

 In order to assist other computational researchers interested in benchmarking, we coordinated a review paper summarizing key practical guidelines and recommendations for performing high-quality benchmarks, based on our experiences in computational biology.
 The paper was drafted in collaboration with members of three external research groups, who have also been extensively involved in benchmarking:

-- **Weber L.M.**, Saelens W., Cannoodt R., Soneson C., Hapfelmeier A., Gardner P.P., Boulesteix A.-L., Saeys Y. and Robinson M.D.
+- **Weber L.M.**, Saelens W., Cannoodt R., Soneson C., Hapfelmeier A., Gardner P.P., Boulesteix A.-L., Saeys Y., and Robinson M.D.
 (2019), [*Essential guidelines for computational method benchmarking*](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1738-8), Genome Biology, 20, 125.